A sole proprietorship has – and can only have – one owner who must be a natural person.

 As the company’s operation can thus have fatal, personal, financial consequences, the company form, and the risks should be carefully considered before starting up.
 Especially the type of business to be conducted and its inherit risks should be a focus point.

 Contrary to, e.g. private limited companies and public limited companies, there is no legal requirement for company capital at start-up.

 The company can thus be started up without funds being deposited at all.
-For the same reason and because of its inherent simplicity, the company form is also the most widespread in Denmark.
+For the same reason and because of its inherit simplicity, the company form is also the most widespread in Denmark.

-Please note that the lack of rules on initial capital is matched by the personal liability, cf. above.
+Please note that the lack of rules on initial capital are matched by the personal liability, cf. above.